funny-bytes/sequelize-simple-cache/README.md

 // add your models to the cache like this const User = cache.init(sequelize.import('./models/user'));
 const Page = cache.init(sequelize.import('./models/page'));

+// no caching for this one
-const Balance = sequelize.import('./models/balance'); // no caching for this one
+const Balance = sequelize.import('./models/balance');

+// still no caching for this one (because it's not configured to be cached)
+// will add dummy decorators to the model for a homogeneous interface to all models const Order = cache.init(sequelize.import('./models/order'));

-// the model API is fully transparent, no need to change the interface.
+// the Sequelize model API is fully transparent, no need to change anything.
 // first time resolved from database, subsequent times from local cache. const fred = User.findOne({ where: { username: 'fred' }});
 ```